sudhir-b/mayournaise/README.md

 - monitoring for Lambda function usage
 - randomise button for options
 - update/change favicon
-- add disclaimers for taste & delivery & payment, etc.
 - allow ingredients to be requested to be added to options?
 - add ability to add extras like garlic, smoke, harissa, etc.
 - update README
 - per-email limit on ordering?
-- do email address validation on front & backend